Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled An Artist’s Passion. Please enjoy.

 Only that never happened.
 The father never showed that night.
 No punishment was delivered because the father chose not to visit him after hearing the news.
 It was at that point that the boy figured that his must have given up on him.
 He hung his head low.
 There were no depths to his sorrow.

 A day passed and the son returned home from the first day of his summer employment.
 He barely paid attention to the orientation as his mind focused on hiding his despair from his fellow employees.

 He was surprised to find his father there when he arrived home.
-The father snarled that his mother had experienced troubles with her car so he arrived early to work on it for her.
-It seemed like an odd explanation to the son but he was in no position to express his confusion.
+He snarled that his mother had experienced car troubles so he arrived early to work on it for her.
+It seemed like an odd explanation to the son but he was in no position to express confusion.
 The father then gruffly demanded that the son get his toolbox from the parent’s bedroom.

 The boy agreed to retrieve the item, of course.
 He believed that perhaps a simple action such as this could be the first step in repairing their relationship.
 If nothing else, he was just happy they were talking again even if it was but a brusque command coming from his father.

 The son did not expect to find what he did in the parent’s bedroom.
 The sight nearly moved him to tears.